telerik/kendo-themes/packages/nouvelle/docs/customization-loading.md

 ---
 title: Customizing Loading
-description: "Refer to the list of the Kendo UI Material theme variables available for customization."
+description: "Refer to the list of the Kendo UI Nouvelle theme variables available for customization."
-slug: variables_kendothemematerial_loading
+slug: variables_kendothemenouvelle_loading
 position: 9
 ---